-Martin, Pulock help Isles top Lightning 3-2 to tie series
+Isles tie series with Lightning -- as defender Pulock makes last-second save

+Game 5 is Monday night in Tampa, Florida, with Game 6 back at Nassau Coliseum on Wednesday night

+UNIONDALE, N.Y. — With goalie Semyon Varlamov out of position in the closing seconds, New York defenseman Ryan Pulock knew he needed to get in the way of Ryan McDonagh's shot at the open net.
+It was the biggest play in the Islanders' latest series-tying Game 4 win.

-Matt Martin capped New York's three-goal second period, Ryan Pulock made a diving stop in front of an open goal in the closing seconds and the Islanders held on to beat the Tampa Bay Lightning 3-2 Saturday night to even their Stanley Cup semifinal series at two games apiece.
+Matt Martin capped a three-goal second period, Pulock made a diving stop and the Islanders held on to beat the Tampa Bay Lightning 3-2 Saturday night to even their Stanley Cup semifinal series at two games apiece.

 Josh Bailey and Mathew Barzal also scored, and Cal Clutterbuck and Adam Pelech each had two assists.
 Semyon Varlamov finished with 28 saves to help the Islanders win a Game 4 to tie a series after dropping the previous game at home for the third time this postseason.